atoulmet/calculator/README.md

 ## Synopsis

 A simple calculator.
-An online version can be found at https://atoulmet.github.io/calculator/
+You can try it at https://atoulmet.github.io/calculator/

-## Motivation

-Response to a recruitment test.

 ## How to